freemansoft/CircuitPython-playground/README.md

 Run or open a python3 REPL and paste the contents of `mcp2221_L3GD4200D.py`

-## RP2040 running U2IF
+## RP2040 running U2IF - Never got displays to work

+**I never got any of the displays to work correclty with the u2if firmware**

-These programs are intended to run from Blinka on a PC (Windows or Mac) using a Pico with u2if firmware as a port expander
+These programs are intended to run from Blinka on a PC (Windows or Mac) using a RP2040 Pico as a port expander.
+The RP2040 should be running [u2if firmware](https://github.com/execuc/u2if).

 Thse programs are intended to run from Blinka on a PC (Windows or Mac)

+*Mandatory Configuration*
-*Mandatory* environment configuration that must be done before running host Python
+Environment configuration that must be done before running host Python `python3`
 * Linux `set BLINKA_U2IF=1`
 * Powershell `$env:BLINKA_U2IF=1`

 Run `python3` on the PC to bring up the REPL and then paste the the rest of the .py file

 ### SPI OLED
-Verify env by running or pasting `blinka_u2if_env_check.py`
+Verify the environment by running or pasting `blinka_u2if_env_check.py`

-**THIS IS BROKEN and DOES NOT DISPLAY CORRECTLY**

-### Setup
+**BROKEN: Does not display correctly** I think it is because of the way the Adafruit redirects the REPL

+**Setup**
 ```bash
 # app specific libraries
 pip3 install adafruit-blinka-displayio